 I hope you enjoy this family favorite as much as my family does.

 - You’re going to want an exceptionally large soup pot to make this sauce, especially to give enough room for your meatballs and sausage if you choose to add them.
-I recommend a 20-quart stainless-steel stock pot, which is what I use.
+I recommend a large stainless-steel stock pot, which is what I use.
 Plenty of room for everything, plus deep enough to help avoid splatter.

 - I recommend my favorite 8-quart stainless-steel mixing bowl for mixing up the meatballs.
 Plenty of room for all the ingredients, plus a wide opening that makes it so much easier to get my hands in there.